 Breaking down problem statement helped me narrow down the problem scope, and bring clarity to what I should be focussing on during my internship.

 I spearheaded this project with a senior designer.
-I collaborated with UX researcher, 2 PMs, engineering team, solution Architect during the duration of my internship.
+I collaborated with UX researcher, 2 PMs, engineering team, solutions architect during the duration of my internship.

 Starting with what exists